zaydzuhri/flame/README.md

 ```

 ## Training Recipes

+> [!NOTE]
+> It's always recommended to run the following commands to first ensure that the dataset is downloaded locally before training begins.
+> This step helps prevent network issues that might interrupt the training process when using streaming mode.

 Here's an example of how to train a 340M FLA transformer model with Llama-like architecture from scratch: